Sri Lanka Air Force: Helitours

 The Sri Lanka Air Force has launched domestic flight routes to provide a service to the people travelling to Jaffna in the north, Trincomalee in the north east, and to Seegiriya.
-As the SLAF is not a commercial organisation this aviation service was mainly built up as a non-profit public service.
+As the SLAF is not a commercial organisation, and this aviation service was mainly built up as a non-profit public service.
 Helitours has been in operation since 1983 but due to the civil war operations were restricted.
 The SLAF is once again launching frequent flights and besides Helitours, it is also operating charter flights to give the people a further choice and reliable service.

 Currently Harbin Y-12 fixed-wing aircraft are being used for passenger transportation.
 An Antonov An-32 will also be in operation in the near future to provide more capacity along with six Xian MA60s.
 All the charter flights are commenced from Ratmalana Air Force Base.